josepablocam/aquery2q/README.md

 2  35
 3  50
 ```
-It is also worth highlighting that 1 level of nesting can be removed
+It is also worth highlighting that one level of nesting can be removed
 by applying `FLATTEN` (currently the only function application allowed
 in a `FROM` clause).